shan-emacs/emacs-packages-mirrors/melpa/scpaste-readme.txt

 Install

-Requires htmlize; available at https://github.com/hniksic/emacs-htmlize
+Requires htmlize; available at https://github.com/hniksic/emacs-htmlize.
+If htmlize is not installed, by default it will fall back to Emacs's own htmlfontify.

 Open the file and run `package-install-from-buffer', or put it on your `load-path' and add these to your config: